rqlite/rqlite.io/content/en/docs/Clustering/Automatic clustering/_index.md

 `-bootstrap-expect` should be set to the number of nodes that must be available before the bootstrapping process will commence, in this case 3.
 You also set `-join` to the **Raft** addresses of all 3 nodes in the cluster. **It's also required that each launch command has the same values for `-bootstrap-expect` and `-join`.**

-After the cluster has formed, you can launch more nodes with the same options.
-A node will always attempt to first perform a normal cluster-join using the given join addresses, before trying the bootstrap approach.
+>If you wish to grow a cluster after it has bootstrapped, you can launch more nodes with the exact same options.
+A new node will always attempt a normal cluster-join operation using the given `-join` addresses, before trying the bootstrap approach.
+This can make scripting and automation convenient as you don't need to differentiate between the initial bootstrap and simply adding new nodes to an existing cluster.

 ### Docker
 With Docker you can launch every node identically: